Wear And Tear Arthritis

 When to See a Doctor

-It's generally a good idea to consult with a doctor if you experience persistent joint pain, stiffness, or swelling that interferes with your daily activities.
-A healthcare provider can properly evaluate your symptoms, determine the underlying cause, and recommend appropriate management strategies.
-Early diagnosis and intervention may help to slow the progression of the condition and improve your quality of life.
-It's particularly important to seek medical advice if you notice a sudden change in your symptoms or if you develop new symptoms that concern you.
+It's generally advisable to consult a healthcare provider if you experience persistent joint pain, stiffness, or swelling that interferes with your daily activities.
+A doctor can evaluate your symptoms, determine the underlying cause, and recommend appropriate management strategies.
+If you have a history of joint injuries or have risk factors for arthritis, early diagnosis and management can sometimes help slow the progression of the condition.

 When to Seek Immediate Medical Attention